benstaf/benew/content/posts/ycw26predemoscore.md

 > **Attention is not noise—it’s an early signal of market pull.**

-This is supported by academic research showing that [**web mentions correlate with startup success outcomes**](https://doi.org/10.1145/3269206.3272011).
+This is supported by academic research showing that [web mentions correlate with startup success outcomes](https://doi.org/10.1145/3269206.3272011).

 So we compute: